OpenVisualCloud/Video-Super-Resolution-Library/README.md

 ### filterfolder
 Allowable values: (Any folder path containing the 4 required filter files: Qfactor_cohbin_2_8/10, Qfactor_strbin_2_8/10, filterbin_2_8/10, config), default (“filters_2x/filters_lowres”)

 Changing the way RAISR is trained (using different parameters and datasets) can alter the way RAISR's ML-based algorithms do upscale.
-For the current release, provides 3 filters for 2x upscaling and 1 filters for 1.5x upscaling.
+For the current release, provides 3 filters for 2x upscaling and 2 filters for 1.5x upscaling, current the 1.5x upscaling only support 8-bit.
 And for each filter you can find the training informantion in filternotes.txt of each filter folder.The following is a brief introduction to the usage scenarios of each filter.
 <table border="1">
     <tbody>
         <tr>
             <th rowspan=2>Upscaling</th>
             <th rowspan=2>Filters</th>
-            <th rowspan=2>Resolution</th>
+            <th rowspan=2>Resolution (recommendation)</th>
             <th rowspan=2>Usage</th>
             <th colspan=2>Effect</th>
         </tr>